klei1984/max/defects.md

 49. The resource levels panel of the game options menu allows to configure the amount of alien derelicts.
 The built-in help entry for the panel does not explain the meaning of alien derelicts indicating that the English help is older than the concept of alien derelicts.
 Additionally the "Alien Derelicts" caption is the only one without a colon within the panel.

-50. The built-in help menu's pop-up window supports rendering multiple pages of text.
+50. The built-in help menu's popup window supports rendering multiple pages of text.
 If more than one page is needed to display the help entry arrow buttons are added to the window.
 The up arrow registers an sfx, the down arrow does not.
 Interestingly neither is played by the game for some reason.

 51. The game setup menu allocates char buffers to hold mission titles using new char[], but deletes the buffers using the delete operator instead of the delete[] operator which is undefined behavior.